Chicagoland Seasonal Chimney Inspection Timing: When to Book

 How Lake Michigan changes the timing

-The Lake Michigan microclimate intensifies freeze-thaw cycling on east-facing and lakefront chimney exposures by 30 to 50 percent compared to inland Cook County.
+The Lake Michigan microclimate intensifies freeze-thaw cycling on east-facing and lakefront chimney exposures compared with protected inland exposures.
 The mechanism is simple: lake moisture deposits on the windward chimney face, then freezes and expands on cold nights.
 Each cycle pushes mortar joints apart by tiny amounts that compound over decades.

 For homes within 10 miles of the lakefront (Evanston, Wilmette, Winnetka, Glencoe, Highland Park, Lake Forest, Lake Bluff, Highwood, plus the lakefront Chicago neighborhoods), this means: